panzerdp/dmitripavlutin.com/content/posts/116-array-numbers-sort/index.md

 type: post
 ---

 In JavaScript, the `array.sort()` method sorts the array.
-Usually, you'd like to sort numbers in ascending order.

 Let's use the method to sort an array of numbers:

 ```javascript
 const numbers = [10, 5, 11];